vshn/statefulset-resize-controller/ARCHITECTURE.md

 This means as the very first step we detect whether the statefulset needs to be resized.

-This first includes fetching the statefulset, and checking whether we are already in the process of resizing.
+This first includes fetching the StatefulSet, and checking whether we are already in the process of resizing.
-It then finds all PVCs that are smaller then the PVC template of the statefulset.
+It then finds all PVCs that are smaller then the PVC template of the StatefulSet.
-If there are any, they are stored on the statefulset and we proceed with the resizing.
+If there are any, they are stored on the StatefulSet and we proceed with the resizing.

 Fetching the statefulset is handled in `controllers/statefulset.go`.
 Finding PVCs is handled in `controller/pvc.go`.

 ### Scale Down